 All that is required is a refundable* deposit of $2,000 before class to lock in your seat.
 After that, you don’t pay a dime until you meet the minimum income.

 Our Career Services team has a proven track record helping students get jobs.
 You’ll work 1:1 with a dedicated Career Coach on employer networking, résumé review, and interview prep.

-Secure your seat in class with a $2,000 refundable deposit.* If you don’t get a job within six months of graduation and you comply with all of the terms of our Tuition-back Guarantee (see those terms here), you get it back.
+Secure your seat in class with a $2,000 deposit.
+If you don’t get a job within six months of graduation and you comply with all of the terms of our Money-Back Guarantee (see those terms here), you get it back.

-Whether it’s software engineering, data science or UX/UI design, Flatiron School’s cutting-edge curriculum teaches you the skills you need to launch a career in tech.
+In every course we offer, Flatiron School’s cutting-edge online curriculum teaches you the skills you need to launch a career in tech.